SolarReserve

 SolarReserve was a developer of utility-scale solar power projects which include Concentrated Solar Power (CSP) and Photovoltaic (PV) technology.
-The company has commercialized solar thermal energy storage technology that enables solar power tower CSP plants to deliver electricity day and night.
+The company commercialized solar thermal energy storage technology that enables solar power tower CSP plants to deliver electricity day and night.
 In this technology, a molten salt is used to capture the energy from the sun and store it.
 When electricity is needed, the stored liquid salt is used to turn water into steam to turn a turbine and generate electricity.

 As of May 2015, SolarReserve has developed and secured long-term power contracts for 482 megawatts (MW) of solar projects representing $2.8 billion of project capital, with a development pipeline of more than 6.6 gigawatts (GW) globally.
 SolarReserve reached its lowest price yet at ¢6.3/kWh for the 2019 Copiapó Solar Project.
 By 2020, the company had ceased operations.
 An affiliate of SolarReserve filed a lawsuit to inspect the books of Tonopah Solar Energy LLC, a power plant project SolarReserve invested but ended losing control.
 A Delaware judged rule rejected SolarReserve's affiliate claim.